lonelycode/tyk-io-site-content/v1.8/access-control/oauth2.md

       ...
     }

 As can be seen - a lot more configuration required than the other methods.
 The details of each of these settings can be seen in the
 [breakdown of the API Definition file](/api-management/api-definitions) elsewhere.

 The key elements to take into account here are the enabling of the `use_oauth2` flag and the `notifications` section.

 #### Setting quotas and limits

 Once your application authorises a client to access data on a users behalf (Step 5 -> Step 6), your app will send a request to the Tyk REST API endpoint
-`/tyk/oauth/authorize-client/` with the POST data from the intitial client request.
+`/tyk/oauth/authorize-client/` with the POST data from the initial client request.
 It will also need to add one field to the POST data: `key_rules`.

 `key_rules` is a form-encoded string representing a standard session object: